 1 – 29 April, 2018

-This year for the first time ever, all 10 sports in the Golden Oldies competition will be played in the same city – Christchurch – and in the same month.
+This year for the first time ever, all sports in the Golden Oldies competition will be played in the same city – Christchurch – and in the same month.
 The fun, friendship and fraternity promised by the competition is attracting retired professional and keen amateur athletes aged over 35 from as far afield as Canada, Argentina, South Africa and Russia, along with thousands of other international visitors as supporters and spectators.
-The sports are basketball, cricket, football, golf, hockey, lawn bowls, netball, rugby, softball and squash.
+The sports are cricket, golf, hockey, lawn bowls, netball and rugby.

 Christchurch Golden Oldies